-Storebrand Grön Obligation has special fossil criteria and excludes all companies in Sector 10, Energy, (extraction of coal, oil and gas), and companies whose turnover to more than 50 percent comes from production and / or distribuntion of fossil fuels in other sectors.
-The reason for having a turnover limit of 50 instead of 5 percent is to green bonds shall have the opportunity to contribute to change in industries that have historically been dependent and solutions, such as green transport, renewable energy, water, recycling.
-In this way, we achieve good risk diversification and capitalise on the opportunities that come with the sustainable transition.
+Storebrand Grön Obligation has special fossil criteria and excludes all companies in Sector 10, Energy, (extraction of coal, oil and gas), and companies whose turnover to more than 50 percent comes from production and / or distribu¬tion of fossil fuels in other sectors.
+The reason for having a turnover limit of 50 instead of 5 percent is to green bonds shall have the opportunity to contribute to change in industries that have historically been dependent on fossil fuels.

-^{} For coal related revenue from exploration mining, extraction, distribution or refining, the threshold is $1\,\%$.
+For coal related revenue from exploration mining, extraction, distribution or refining, the threshold is 1 %.